kmkr/splendid-nudibranch/content.md

 Title	Reticulate Stargazer
 Latin	Uranoscopus chinensis
 Tags	stargazer anilao 2014 philippines
-Desc	???
+Desc	Hiding under the sand or mud, this one waits for passing fish before it jumps upwards while it creates a vacuum to suck in the prey.
+Its mouth and eyes are placed on top of the body, and compared to its total length, the eyes are quite small.

 DSC03660.jpg

-Title	?
+Title	Nudibranch
-Latin	?
+Latin	Nembrotha chamberlaini
 Tags	nudibranch anilao 2014 philippines
 Desc	Noe om rhinophores

 DSC03699.jpg

-Title	?
+Title	Nudibranch
-Latin	?
+Latin	Chromodoris magnifica
 Tags	nudibranch anilao 2014 philippines
 Desc	?

 DSC03808.jpg

-Title
+Title	Nudibranch
-Latin
+Latin	Hypselodoris infucata
 Tags	nudibranch anilao 2014 philippines
 Desc	Many nudibranchs use their brightly colored bodies to warn potential predators that they are full of distasteful chemicals.

 DSC04006.jpg

-Title	Frost Princess
+Title	Nudibranch
 Latin	Hypselodoris bullocki
 Tags	nudibranch anilao 2014 philippines
 Desc	?